-Find the Summer Triangle | EarthSky.org
+Find the famous Summer Triangle

 Learn to recognize the Summer Triangle asterism now, and you can watch it all summer as it shifts higher in the east, then finally appears high overhead in the late northern summer and early northern autumn sky.

-How to find the Summer Triangle.
 As night falls in June or July, look east for a sparkling blue-white star.
 That will be Vega, in Lyra.
 Reigning at the apex of the celebrated Summer Triangle, Vega is also the brightest of the Summer Triangle’s three stars, which are all bright enough to be seen from many light-polluted cities.

 Look to the lower right of Vega to locate the Summer Triangle’s second brightest star.
 That’s Altair, the brightest star in the constellation Aquila the Eagle.
-A ruler held at an arm’s length fills the gap between these two stars.
+A ruler (12 inches, 30 cm) held at arm’s length fills the gap between these two stars.

-Look to the lower left of Vega for another bright star – Deneb, the brightest in the constellation Cygnus the Swan and the third brightest in the Summer Triangle.
-An outstretched hand at an arm’s length approximates the distance from Vega to Deneb.
+Look to the lower left of Vega for another bright star: Deneb, the brightest in the constellation Cygnus the Swan and the third brightest in the Summer Triangle.
+An outstretched hand at arm’s length approximates the distance from Vega to Deneb.

 It’s difficult to convey the huge size of the Summer Triangle asterism.
 But you’ll see it.
 These three bright stars – Vega, Deneb and Altair – will become summertime favorites.

-Summer Triangle as a road map to the Milky Way.
-If you’re lucky enough to be under a dark starry sky on a moonless night, you’ll see the great swath of stars passing in between the Summer Triangle stars Vega and Altair.
+If you’re lucky enough to be under a dark starry sky on a moonless night, you’ll see the great swath of stars passing between the Summer Triangle stars Vega and Altair.
 The star Deneb bobs in the middle of this river of stars, which arcs across dark summer skies.
 This sky river is, of course, the edgewise view into our own Milky Way galaxy.
 Although every star that you see with the unaided eye is a member of the Milky Way, at this time of year we can see clearly into the galaxy’s flat disk, where most of the stars congregate.
 By August and September, we have a good view toward the galaxy’s center.

 Once you master the Summer Triangle, you can always locate the Milky Way on a clear, dark night.
-How about making the most of a dark summer night to explore this band of stars – this starlit boulevard with its celestial delights?
+How about making the most of a dark summer night to explore this band of stars, this starlit boulevard with its celestial delights?
 Use binoculars to reel in the gossamer beauty of it all, the haunting nebulae and bejeweled star clusters along the starlit trail.

-Summer Triangle as nature’s seasonal calendar.
 The Summer Triangle serves as a stellar calendar, marking the seasons.
 When the stars of the Summer Triangle light up the eastern twilight dusk in middle to late June, it’s a sure sign of the change of seasons, of spring giving way to summer.
 However, when the Summer Triangle is seen high in the south to overhead at dusk and early evening, the Summer Triangle’s change of position indicates that summer has ebbed into fall.

-A word about asterisms.
 As we mentioned above, asterisms aren’t constellations; they’re just patterns on the sky’s dome.
 Constellations generally come to us from ancient times.
 In the 1930s, the International Astronomical Union officially drew the boundaries of the 88 constellations we recognize today.

 Meanwhile, you can make up and name your own asterisms, in much the same way you can recognize shapes in puffy clouds on a summer day.